UHF (film): Reception

-According to Yankovic's Behind the Music episode, UHF has one of the most successful test screenings in Orion's history.
+According to Yankovic's Behind the Music episode, UHF had one of the most successful test screenings in Orion's history.
 Orion Pictures released UHF on July 21, 1989, hoping for a blockbuster that would revive their commercial fortunes.
 However, critical response was negative, and it was out of the theaters by the end of the month.
-The film has been compared to Young Einstein, which similarly scored well with test audiences but failed to make a critical impression.
-Yankovic has stated that it was not a "critic movie" but was expected to "save the studio" for Orion.
-He was treated very well because of this, saying: "Every morning I would wake up to fresh strawberries next to my bed.
+The film has been compared to Young Einstein, which similarly scored well with test audiences, but failed to make a critical impression.
+Yankovic has stated that it was not a "critic movie", but was expected to "save the studio" for Orion.
+He was treated very well because of this, saying: "Every morning, I would wake up to fresh strawberries next to my bed.
 Then, when the movie bombed, I woke up and...no more strawberries!"

-Since the month prior to the release of UHF, studios released bigger movies like Indiana Jones and the Last Crusade, Ghostbusters II, Honey, I Shrunk the Kids, Lethal Weapon 2, Batman, Licence to Kill, Dead Poets Society, When Harry Met Sally..., Do the Right Thing, and Weekend at Bernie's.
-Yankovic has argued that the draw of these blockbusters depleted the attendance at UHFs premiere.
+Since, the month prior to the release of UHF, studios released bigger movies like Indiana Jones and the Last Crusade, Ghostbusters II, Honey, I Shrunk the Kids, Lethal Weapon 2, Batman, Licence to Kill, Dead Poets Society, When Harry Met Sally..., Do the Right Thing, and Weekend at Bernie's, Yankovic has argued that the draw of these blockbusters depleted the attendance at UHFs premiere.
 The A.V.
 Club, in a retrospective, called UHF "a sapling among the redwoods" and the type of film that Hollywood has since abandoned.
-Yankovic and the film's other creators considered that the film had a strong audience with younger viewers, which did well to fill midday matinees but did not succeed in helping to sell tickets for more lucrative evening and nighttime showings.
+Yankovic and the film's other creators considered that the film had a strong audience with younger viewers, which did well to fill midday matinees, but did not succeed in helping to sell tickets for more lucrative evening and nighttime showings.

 The poor critical response of UHF left Yankovic in a slump for three years, impacting the finalization of his next studio album.
-The slump was broken when the band Nirvana rose to wide popularity, inspiring him to write "Smells Like Nirvana" and complete the album Off the Deep End.
+The slump was broken when the band, Nirvana, rose to wide popularity, inspiring him to write "Smells Like Nirvana" and complete the album, Off the Deep End.